mk-fg/reliable-discord-client-irc-daemon/README.rst

 effectively unusable for a random non-admin user.

-This app does not present itself as a "bot" and does not use bot-specific endpoints, so using it can result in an account termination if discovered.
+This app does not present itself as a "bot" and does not use bot-specific endpoints, so using it can result in account termination if discovered.

 I did ask discord staff for clarification on the matter, and got this response around Nov 2020: